Master-Code234/pong-game/README.md

-Changes:  3/30/2023 Fixed player collsion with canvas walls and added a moving ball to the screen
+In this project I have created a pong game using html along with JavaScript and CSS.
+I was inspired to create a pong game beacuse it's a fun game and the rules are simple.